Caroline Branham: Making Mount Vernon self-sufficient

-After George Washington's resignation as commander-in-chief in 1783, he returned to Mount Vernon determined to maintain the estate since his eight-year absence and to make Mount Vernon self-supporting.
-This meant that he wanted to produce everything that he could on the plantation.
-If a specific skill set was needed, he rented or hired enslaved or indentured servants.
-Mount Vernon operated corn and wheat mills and a blacksmith shop, where iron tools were made.
-Bricks, buckets and barrels were made on the grounds.
-Thread was made and woven into fabric, then sewn into clothing by seamstresses.
-Leather was tanned and shoes were made.
+After George Washington's resignation as commander-in-chief in 1783, he returned to Mount Vernon determined to maintain the estate after his eight-year absence and to make Mount Vernon self-supporting.
+This meant he wanted to produce everything he could on the plantation.
+He rented or hired enslaved or indentured servants if a specific skill set was needed.
+Mount Vernon operated corn and wheat mills and a blacksmith shop where iron tools were made.
+Bricks, buckets, and barrels were made on the grounds.
+Thread was made and woven into fabric, then sewn into clothing by sewists.
+Leather was tanned, and shoes were made.
 Fish was harvested in the mid to late-spring.
 The plantation also operated a dairy and distillery and had a staff of carpenters.
 Washington contracted for Hardiman to establish himself at Mount Vernon and oversee breeding and maintaining horses.

 George Washington's death

 Washington became gravely ill on December 14, 1799, and died in the evening.
 Washington's lawyer, Tobias Lear recorded that Branham and three other enslaved people were in his room when he died.
 In an engraving of Washington's death bed, Branham is depicted behind the foot of the bed.
 Her eldest son, Wilson, had become a groomsman.
-He was about 14 when he led Washington's riderless horse in the funeral procession on December 18, 1799.
+He was about 14 when he led Washington's riderless horse in the December 18, 1799 funeral procession.

 At the time of his death, there were 317 enslaved people at the Mount Vernon estate.
-In accordance with his will, 123 of the people that he enslaved were to be manumitted upon Martha's death.
-Martha decided to manumit the slaves early and signed a deed of manumission in December 1800 and they were freed on January 1, 1801.
+Under his will, 123 of the people that he enslaved were to be manumitted upon Martha's death.
+Martha decided to manumit the enslaved people early and signed a deed of manumission in December 1800, and they were freed on January 1, 1801.

 There were 153 enslaved people that Martha brought to the marriage who remained enslaved.
 Branham and her children were dower slaves.
-Washington had wanted to free the enslaved people of the Custis estate, but he was prevented by a law regarding dower slaves and he was unable to find buyers for the dower slaves.
+Washington had wanted to free the enslaved people of the Custis estate, but he was prevented by a law regarding dower slaves, and he was unable to find buyers for the dower slaves.